Tip #344: Avoid Three Mistakes In Responding to Participant Evaluations

 Mistake #3: Changing what should not be changed.

 Participants have different expectations and learning needs.
-Some are more comfortable with certain learning activities and training formats, while others take issue with them.
+Some are more comfortable with certain learning activities and training formats.
+Others take issue with them.
 The key in responding to participant evaluations is to stay true to the goals and learning objectives for the training program.
-For example, if there is a pattern of some participants voicing displeasure with an application activity.
+For example, there is a pattern of some participants voicing displeasure with an application activity.
 However, the trainer should first consider another way to introduce the activity that may make participants more comfortable with it.
 Only then, if there is an alternative that will accomplish the same level of learning, should the trainer make a change.

 If there is really no other viable option, then Abraham Lincoln’s observation can be adapted as a useful and practical philosophy for evaluation: “You can please some of the people all of the time, and all of the people some of the time, but you can’t please all of the people all the time!”